Tarte Tatin: History

 Originally, the tarte Tatin was made with two regional apple varieties: Reine des Reinettes (Pippins) and Calville.
 Over the years, other varieties have tended to displace them, including Golden Delicious, Granny Smith, Fuji and Gala.

-Tarte Tatin can also be made with pears, bananas, quinces, peaches, pineapple, tomatoes, other fruit or vegetables, such as onion.
-The tarte Tatin should be made with puff or shortcrust pastry.
+Tarte Tatin can also be made with pears, bananas, quinces, peaches, pineapple, tomatoes, or other fruit or vegetables, such as onion.
+The tarte Tatin is traditionally made with puff, but can be made with shortcrust pastry.